Wood Haven Retreat: Blue Ridge Cabin Rental 5 Minutes from Downtown

 Each of the cabin’s spacious bedrooms offers charming Appalachian decor (see: lovely quilts, lots of bears, and woodsy accents), flat screen TVs, Wifi access and picturesque mountain views.

-The cabin feels fairly remote, but do be aware that you can see the neighbors (and vice versa) in the winter, when there are no leaves on the trees that surround the place.
+The cabin feels fairly remote, but do be aware that you can see the neighbors (and vice versa) in the Winter, when there are no leaves on the trees that surround the place.

 Here’s a look at the features each of Wood Haven’s bedrooms has to offer: